TamasCsakvari/analytics-dashboard-retail-coffee-sales/README.md

 The entire infrastructure is managed as code using Terraform, and the final interactive report is built with Power BI, making this a complete, end-to-end analytics project demonstration.

+## 📈 Dashboard & Key Insights

+- **Insight 1:** On average, the coffee vending machine generates over 300 Ukrainian hryvnias in revenue per day, equaling around 10 coffee sales.
+- **Insight 2:** "Latte" and "Americano with milk" are the top-selling products, accounting for over 45% of total sales.
+- **Insight 3:** Card payments are used in over 95% of transactions, indicating that the cash payment option is a low-priority feature.

 ## ✨ Key Features

 - **Interactive Dashboard:** A Power BI report with slicers for dynamic filtering by date, coffee type, and payment method.